-To bring about more standardization and regulation, templates can also be created for project plans and a project workspace site.
-A proposal can hence have not only a fixed Enterprise Project Type and workflow, but it can also have a fixed set of pre-defined activities (which can be further grouped, linked, marked as milestones, etc.) and a workspace for collaboration.
-An EPT represents a wrapper that encapsulates phases, stages, a single workflow, and the Project Details Pages (PDP).
+To bring about more standardization and regulation, templates can be created for project plans and a project workspace site.
+Hence a proposal can have not only a fixed EPT and workflow, but it can also have a fixed set of predefined activities (which can be further grouped, linked, marked as milestones, etc.) and a workspace for collaboration.
+An EPT represents a wrapper that encapsulates phases, stages, a single workflow, and the project details pages .
 Each EPT represents a single project type.
-Normally, project types are aligned with individual departments, for example, marketing projects, IT projects, HR projects, and so forth.
-Using project types in Project 2010 now helps to categorize projects within the same organization that have a similar project lifecycle.
+Normally, project types are aligned with individual departments—for example, marketing projects, IT projects, HR projects, and so forth.
+Project types in Project 2010 enables users to categorize projects within the same organization that have a similar project lifecycle.

-These proposals can be created and edited directly from the web.
+These proposals can be created and edited directly from the Web.
 A project can have multiple stakeholders who would like to participate in adding tasks to specific phases of a project.
 Additionally there might be some changes with more inputs coming from the team members.
-Web-based editing will allow more room for individual stakeholders to contribute their share of information without being required to have Project Professional on their machine.
+Web-based editing allows more room for individual stakeholders to contribute their share of information without being required to have Project Professional on their machine.

-Once all summary information, deliverables, resource information, and cost estimates are captured for a proposal it is then submitted for approval through a workflow.
-It is then upon the Approver to access all aspects of a proposal and approve or reject a proposal.
+Once all summary information, deliverables, resource information, and cost estimates are captured for a proposal, it is then submitted for approval through a workflow.
+Then the approver[AU: OK to lowercase this?
+Check throughout] must access all aspects of a proposal and approve or reject it.

-Let us consider a scenario where an HR Manager is provided with a list of project initiatives that have to start according to fiscal year targets:
+Let us consider a scenario where an HR manager is given a list of project initiatives that have to start according to fiscal year targets:

 HR payroll shared service